dathanki/google-docs-clone/README.md

 2. Download entire project and extract it to a folder somewhere

-3. Open first terminal and navigate to client folder witihin project dir
+3. Open first terminal and navigate to client folder within project dir

-4. Execute 'npm start' command (do not include the ''), this will load the SPA created by react
+4. Execute 'npm start' command (do not include the '' & don't close the terminal), this will load the SPA created by react

-5. Open second terminal and navigate to server folder witihin project dir
+5. Open second terminal and navigate to server folder within project dir

 6. Execute 'npm run devStart' command (do not include the ''), this will initiate the devmon server

-7. Done
+7. Should be working now, duplicating the page will show simultaneous typing on both documents